if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The basic teleporter updates the user's x/z position in the game world to the position of a Base Pointer's tip location which is set via the `DestinationMarkerSet` event.
+Updates the `x/z` position of the SDK Camera Rig with an optional screen fade.

-The y position is never altered so the basic teleporter cannot be used to move up and down game objects as it only allows for travel across a flat plane.
+  > The `y` position is not altered by the Basic Teleport so it only allows for movement across a 2D plane.

+**Script Usage:**
+ * Place the `VRTK_BasicTeleport` script on any active scene GameObject.

+**Script Dependencies:**
+ * An optional Destination Marker (such as a Pointer) to set the destination of the teleport location.

 ### Inspector Parameters

- * **Blink To Color:** The colour to fade to when blinking on teleport.
+ * **Blink To Color:** The colour to fade to when fading on teleport.
- * **Blink Transition Speed:** The fade blink speed can be changed on the basic teleport script to provide a customised teleport experience.
-Setting the speed to 0 will mean no fade blink effect is present.
+ * **Blink Transition Speed:** The time taken to fade to the `Blink To Color`.
+Setting the speed to `0` will mean no fade effect is present.
- * **Distance Blink Delay:** A range between 0 and 32 that determines how long the blink transition will stay blacked out depending on the distance being teleported.
-A value of 0 will not delay the teleport blink effect over any distance, a value of 32 will delay the teleport blink fade in even when the distance teleported is very close to the original position.
-This can be used to simulate time taking longer to pass the further a user teleports.
-A value of 16 provides a decent basis to simulate this to the user.
+ * **Distance Blink Delay:** Determines how long the fade will stay present out depending on the distance being teleported.
+A value of `0` will not delay the teleport fade effect over any distance, a max value will delay the teleport fade in even when the distance teleported is very close to the original position.
  * **Headset Position Compensation:** If this is checked then the teleported location will be the position of the headset within the play area.
 If it is unchecked then the teleported location will always be the centre of the play area even if the headset position is not in the centre of the play area.
- * **Target List Policy:** A specified VRTK_PolicyList to use to determine whether destination targets will be acted upon by the Teleporter.
+ * **Target List Policy:** A specified VRTK_PolicyList to use to determine whether destination targets will be acted upon by the teleporter.
  * **Nav Mesh Data:** An optional NavMeshData object that will be utilised for limiting the teleport to within any scene NavMesh.

 ### Class Events